-With push for referendum, debate over Seattle head tax hits the streets
+Head-tax fight hits Seattle’s streets as referendum campaign faces deadline

 In the background are thousands of people living in tents, vehicles and shelters.

-Some of Seattle’s largest companies — including Amazon — are bankrolling the No Tax on Jobs campaign, backed up by residents who say their trust in City Hall has eroded.
+Some of Seattle’s largest companies — including Amazon — are bankrolling the No Tax on Jobs campaign to repeal the tax, backed up by residents who say their trust in City Hall has eroded.
 Despite recent spending hikes, homelessness has continued to grow, they say.

 Defenders of the tax insist massive investments must be made to build the amount of low-income housing needed to counter years of rent and home-price increases.